 About the Western New York Workforce Development Challenge

-The $11.5 million Workforce Development Challenge, part of Governor Andrew M. Cuomo’s Buffalo Billion initiative, is designed to promote and invest in innovative approaches to workforce training for unemployed and underemployed populations throughout Western New York.
+The $11.5 million Workforce Development Challenge is designed to promote and invest in innovative approaches to workforce training for unemployed and underemployed populations throughout Western New York.
 The program, which awards funding to workforce development programs in the region’s target industry sectors - advanced manufacturing, health & life sciences, tourism, clean energy, tech and agriculture - helps increase the capacity of community-based trainers who have proven track records, trusted community relationships, and outstanding abilities for outreach and recruitment.
 In addition, it supports programs aligned with the industry sectors that are ripe for growth and have available in-demand jobs, that offer training for people who are unemployed and underemployed, as well as career ladder opportunities for entry-level and mid-skill workers.
 The WDC also funds best-practice models that maximize collaboration between businesses and workforce training programs.
 Originally a $10 million program, the Ralph C. Wilson, Jr. Foundation announced an additional $1.5 million contribution in 2019 to the fund to build on the program's success.
 Through three rounds of funding, the WDC has awarded more than $5.6 million to 12 not-for-profit organizations in Western New York.
 Additional information can be found here.